DataTalksClub/course-management-platform/README.md

-├── accounts/ # Handles user accounts and authentication ├── course_management/ # Main project folder with settings and root configurations ├── courses/ # Main logic is here (courses, homeworks, etc) ├── main/ # The main app for handling core functionalities ├── templates/ # Global templates directory for the project
+├── accounts/ # Handles user accounts and authentication ├── course_management/ # Main project folder with settings and root configurations ├── courses/ # Main logic is here (courses, homeworks, etc) ├── templates/ # Global templates directory for the project
 ```